machadoams/mullet-alternative-data/README.md

 ## Description

 This repository includes the R scripts to reproduce the analyses and plot the figures of the manuscript:

-Machado, AMS; Giehl, ELH; Fernandes, LP; Ingram, SN; Daura-Jorge, FG. *in prep*.
+Machado, AMS; Giehl, ELH; Fernandes, LP; Ingram, SN; Daura-Jorge, FG. *ICES Journal of Marine Science*.
 Alternative data sources can fill the gaps in data-poor fisheries.

 ### Note on figures and supplementary material
 Figures were saved as vectorial files and edited in Inkscape for fine-tuning and fixing typos in the 'beach seine community' labels.
 The supplementary material can be reproduced by knitting the rmarkdown file *supplementary_material.Rmd* located in the folder *supplementary_material*.